 More on funding resources at the Office of Graduate Fellowships and Awards.

 Step 3: Final Step

-Once you have completed Step 1 and Step 2 and identified external fellowships and awards that fit your academic and career interests, revisit the OGFA Meeting Request to schedule an individual meeting with the Office of Graduate Fellowships and Awards.
+Once you have completed Step 1 (Getting Started) and Step 2 (Exploring Funding Databases) and identified external fellowships and awards that fit your academic and career interests, revisit the OGFA Meeting Request to schedule an individual meeting with the Office of Graduate Fellowships and Awards.
 The OGFA will provide application advising support as you craft and draft your application materials.
 Before scheduling a meeting with an OGFA advisor, please read carefully the information provided below.

 - External fellowships and awards are funded by agencies and organizations outside of the university.

 - External fellowships and awards do not include assistantships, scholarships, or other awards of any kind that come from within the university.
 Contact the College/Department for related funding support.